How to check if your email has been leaked

 • What to do first based on what was exposed

-What it cannot tell you
+What can it not tell you?

 • Whether your email is in unpublished or private breach data